wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/message-sequence.md

 # Message Sequence

-This section explains how the Message Sequence EIP can be implemented using the ESB profile of WSO2 EI.
+This page explains how you can implement a sample scenario of Message Sequence using WSO2 Micro Integrator.

 ## Introduction to Message Sequence